dlizcano/dlizcano.github.io/_posts/2025-10-10-Soundlevel-data-from-BirdNET-GO.md

 ### The Game-Changer: Soundscape Context

-Beyond simple species identification, BirdNET-Go includes a powerful feature called **soundlevel**.
+Beyond simple species identification, BirdNET-Go includes a powerful feature called **Sound Level Monitoring**.
 This is crucial for understanding the *acoustic context* of the environment, which helps in filtering unwanted noise and provides invaluable sounscape data for researchers.

 The system registers sound levels in [**1/3 octave bands**](https://www.engineeringtoolbox.com/octave-bands-frequency-limits-d_1602.html), providing a detailed frequency breakdown of the soundscape.
 This data is recorded as frequently as every ten seconds, offering continuous, advanced audio monitoring that gives a far richer picture of the overall soundscape than just a list of bird names.